Cygnus FMD System for Diver

 all of which ensure the highest level of Probability of Detection (PoD) and the elimination of false readings.

-The FMD system only allows for a measurement to be taken when the contact sensor detects probe contact – ensuring reliable results every time.
-The reporting software will indicate at the surface if the probe loses contact during inspection.
+The FMD system only allows for a measurement to be taken when the contact sensor detects transducer contact – ensuring reliable results every time.
+The reporting software will indicate at the surface if the transducer loses contact during inspection.

 The system features a System Test Function that ensures the system’s reliability before deployment.

-The probe solution is compact and allows for tests to be done on hard to reach areas such as K nodes where other inspection methods cannot operate.
+The transducer solution is compact and allows for tests to be done on hard to reach areas such as K nodes where other inspection methods cannot operate.

 A selection of options is available to suit working depths and varying requirements.